web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/tools/babel.md

 ### Function Type

-When `tools.babel`'s type is Function，the default babel config will be passed in as the first parameter, the config object can be modified directly, or a value can be returned as the final result.
+When `tools.babel`'s type is Function, the default babel config will be passed in as the first parameter, the config object can be modified directly, or a value can be returned as the final result.
 The second parameter provides some util functions that can be called directly:

 ```js
 export default {